Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/2 - IP Networks.md

 To convert binary to decimal, you add all the positions with a 1 and their values:<br>$01001 = (0\times16)+(1\times8)+(0\times4)+(0\times2)+(1\times1)=8+1=9$<br>$11001 = (1\times16)+(1\times8)+(0\times4)+(0\times2)+(1\times1)=16+8+1=25$

-Converting binary to hexadecimal(base 16, 0-F) is also quite easy.
+Converting binary to hexadecimal(base 16, 0..9-A...F) is also quite easy.
 You slice the bits in groups of 4($2^{4}=16$), and count all the groups as if they were individual bits:<br>
 10010100 = 1001 and 0100, which are 9 and 4, so 94$hex$
 10110110 = 1011 and 0110, which are 11 and 6, so 116$hex$

-# Anatomy of an ip address
+# Anatomy of an IP address
-An ipv4 (ip version 4) address consists of 32 bits (4 bytes).
+An IPv4 (IP version 4) address consists of 32 bits (4 bytes).

 4 bytes(32 bits) means that each number can be between 0 and 255 in decimal.
-Each ip address is a number between 255.255.255.255 and 000.000.000.000.
-Realistically there is some nuance in what ip addresses are actually used (some are reserved).
+Each IP address is a number between 255.255.255.255 and 000.000.000.000.
+Realistically there is some nuance in what IP addresses are actually used (some are reserved).

-192.168.132.12 (11000000.1010000.1000100.00001100)
+> **192.168.132.12**: (11000000.1010000.1000100.00001100)

 These 32 bits consist of 2 parts:
 - The **network** address
 - the **host** address

 The size of the network address is decided by the (Sub)net-mask<br>
-The first 3 parts of the ip are (usually) the network address and the last is the host address:
+The first 3 parts of the IP are (usually) the network address and the last is the host address:
 - 192.168.132 -> network address
 - .12 -> host address

 There are two possible notations for a net-mask:
-- 192.168.132.12 / 24 -> in most unix environments
+- 192.168.132.12 / 24 -> in most UNIX environments
 - 192.168.132.12 mask 255.255.255.0 -> most windows environments
-This decided where the network address stops and the host address starts.
+This decides where the network address stops and the host address starts.

 the number 24 tells you the size of the given network address: 24 bits(3 bytes), or (192.168.132.x).